 Nalanie is a modern spiritual teacher, a true Soul Doctor dedicated to selfless service.
 She was born in 1954 into the distinguished Indian family the Harilela's.
 She grew up in the presence of a close family friend, who unbeknown at the time, was to have a deep and lasting influence in her life.
 The frequent visitor and friend was Swami Satchidananda.
 Nalanie travels the world to spread a message of wisdom, compassion and love, based on the philosophy of Yoga.
 In March 2008, Nalanie received an Honour in Her Majesty Queen Elizabeth the Second New Years Honour's List.
 She was recognised for her 'Services to Humanity' and in 2009 set up an association called 'Service in Satchidananda', a nonprofit international collective of charities established in honour of Sri Swami Satchidananda.
 Nalanie continues to devote her time working at the centre and all over the world to enrich the lives of others based on her great Guru's core teachings of selfless service.

-When I arrived in may new home, I searched for somewhere that I could practice my style of yoga and find unity with other yogis.
+When I arrived at my new home, I searched for somewhere that I could practice my style of yoga and find unity with other yogis.
 It took some time but once I found the Integral Yoga Centre I feel truly blessed that I have found a place that I can go to and find unity with likeminded people.
 I feel blessed to have found this incredible woman and am beginning to understand the aim of Raja Yoga is to make the mind clean and calm, only then can you experience the Peace and Joy that is your true nature.

-Freestyle Mind and Body - Kindred Project Charity Necklace
+Freestyle Mind and Body - Kindred Project Charity

 30th December 2016

-Freestyle Mind and Body - Lifestyle Jewellery
+Freestyle Mind and Body - Lifestyle Jewellery, new additions to the Yoga Collection

 28th December 2016

-Freestyle Mind and Body - Feeling balanced
+Freestyle Mind and Body - Yoga Sutras of Patanjali

 1st December 2016